Obstructed defecation: Investigations

 There are many different investigations which are used in the diagnosis of ODS.
-Some authors state that multiple different diagnostic tests are required because of the coexistence of multiple causative factors.
+Some authors state that multiple different diagnostic tests are required because of the coexistence of multiple causative factors, and because of the complex nature of obstructed defecation.
 Extensive anorectal sensory and motor physiological testing may help to identify subgroups of patients in whom surgery may be more successful.
 However, the financial costs of such testing is significant, and the investigations only change the management in about 23% of cases.
 Also, performing a full range of physiological tests of defecation function may not distinguish the different subtypes of constipation (of which ODS is only one).
 Furthermore, such tests give frequent false-positive results in individuals without any symptoms.
 For example, some have suggested that anismus is an over-diagnosed condition, since the standard investigations or digital rectal examination and anorectal manometry were shown to cause paradoxical sphincter contraction in healthy controls, who did not have constipation or incontinence.
 Due to the invasive and perhaps uncomfortable nature of these investigations, the pelvic floor musculature is thought to behave differently than under normal circumstances.
 Therefore, paradoxical pelvic floor contraction is a common finding in healthy people as well as in people with chronic constipation and stool incontinence, and it may represent a non-specific finding or laboratory artifact related to untoward conditions during examination.
 They concluded that true anismus is actually rare.
 Many of these tests assess simulated, rather than spontaneous, true defecation function.

 Specific investigations which have been used in ODS are: